TBSDrJ/Dynamixel-AX-12A/README.md

 #### `disableTorque()`
  * Inputs: None
  * Outputs: None
  * Description: Turns torque off.
 This means that the servo will stop holding its position; if an external force is applied, the motor will turn, slowed only by inertia and friction.
-On an AX-12A, the gear inertia is quite significant if you have no leverage.  `motor.disableTorque()` is a shortcut for `motor.setTorqueEnable(0)`.
+On an AX-12A, the gear inertia is quite significant if you have no leverage.  `motor.disableTorque()` is a shortcut for `motor.setTorqueEnable(0)`, mostly for readability.

 Sample Code:
 ```python